wikk2207/Note-Store/README.md

-# Fav-Note
+# Note-Store

-The Fav Note is a React app that stores notes of 3 types: standard, twitters, articles.
+The Note Store is a React app that stores notes of 3 types: standard, twitters, articles.

 ## Tools, Technologies